About Us

 OUR MISSION & CORE VALUES

-She is a graduate of McAfee School of Theology (2008) and served at Peachtree Baptist Church in Atlanta before returning to Jacksonville in 2010.
-Susan started The Well through a generous partnership with the Cooperative Baptist Fellowship of Florida.
-Susan is passionate about creating authentic spiritual community, making space for those who’ve been told they don’t belong & re-imagining new ways of being church.
+She is a graduate of McAfee School of Theology (2008) and served at Peachtree Baptist Church in Atlanta before returning to Jax in 2010 to start The Well through a generous partnership with the Cooperative Baptist Fellowship of Florida.

 OUR PASTOR

-MAKING COMMUNITY HAPPEN TOGETHER
+MAKING IT HAPPEN TOGETHER

 Andrew Robinson Elementary Partnership: Mary Elizabeth Ballentine (maryelizabethgd@gmail.com)